All Episodes

 So is it worth the money to give you a test?

-I can't govern says I can't give you a test.
+Government says I can't give you a test.

 You're not showing the proper statistics that would indicate you're at risk here.

-I suppose that it uh it could.
+I suppose that it could.

-It certainly is not gonna preclude you from trying if that circumstance evolved and you actually wanted it to sue malpractice, uh, nothing could stop you, whether you'd succeed or not.
+It certainly is not going to preclude you from trying if that circumstance evolved and you actually wanted to sue malpractice.

 Another thing entirely.

-Robert in Northern New Jersey, great to have you on the EIB network.
+Robert in northern New Jersey, great to have you on the EIB network.

 Hello.